Guidelines

 Recommendations

-Benchmarks, baselines, and metrics play a significant role in assessing the effectiveness of LLMs or LLM-based tools for working on specific tasks.
-When selecting benchmarks, it is important to understand the contained data, task, and solutions, because this determines what exactly the benchmark assesses.
-We recommend researchers to briefly summarize the select benchmark and why they consider it suitable for their study.
-If multiple benchmark exist for the same task, the goal should always be to compare performance between benchmarks.
-For example, many benchmarks focus heavily on Python, and often on isolated functions.
-This assesses a very specific part of software development, which is certainly not representative for the full breadth of software engineering.
+The use of LLMs might not always be justifiable if traditional approaches achieve similar performance.
 For many tasks LLMs are being evaluated for, there exist traditional non-LLM-based approaches (e.g., for program repair) that can serve as a baseline.
-Even of LLM-based tools perform better, the question is whether the additional resources consumed justify the potentially marginal improvements.
+Even if LLM-based tools perform better, the question is whether the resources consumed justify the potentially marginal improvements.
 We recommend researchers to always check whether such traditional baselines exist and if they do, compare them with the LLM or LLM-based tool using suitable metrics.
-To make such comparisons between traditional and LLM-based approaches, or comparison between LLM-based tools based a benchmark, researchers need to carefully select suitable metrics.
+To make such comparisons between traditional and LLM-based approaches, or comparison between LLM-based tools based on a benchmark for the given context.
 In general, we recommend to use established metrics whenever possible (see summary below), as this enables secondary research.
 We further recommend researchers to carefully argue why the selected metrics are suitable for the given task or study.
-If an LLM-based tool that is supposed to support humans is evaluated, an relevant metric might be the acceptance rate, meaning the ratio of all accepted artifacts (e.g., test cases, code snippets) in relation to all artifacts that were generated and presented to the user.
+If an LLM-based tool that is supposed to support humans is evaluated, a relevant metric might be the acceptance rate, meaning the ratio of all accepted artifacts (e.g., test cases, code snippets) in relation to all artifacts that were generated and presented to the user.
 Another way of evaluating LLM-based tools is calculating inter-model agreement (see also Section Use an Open LLM as a Baseline).
 This also allows researchers to assess how dependent a tool’s performance is on specific models.

 Example(s)